Lemoncode/redux-by-sample/02 ChangeName/readme.md

 npm install object-assign --save
 ```

-- Let's install typescript definitions for this library:
+- Let's install the typescript definitions for this library:

 ```
 npm install @types/object-assign --save
 ```

 - Create a nameEdit presentational component.
+In `src/nameEdit.tsx`:

 ```javascript
 import * as React from 'react';